praanzzzz/Spotify_clone/README.md

   After saving the pubspec.yaml file, run "flutter pub get" in your terminal to make sure Flutter pulls in the new assets.

   On the console, type "flutter run"

+  setup toast package if necessary or error occurs.